-2.3 Operation
+2.1 Operation

-NOTICE Your vehicle must be equipped with a Class 2 hitch with a solid 2" ball (not two-piece) and rated for at least 3500 pounds (1588 kg).
+WARNING!
+Your vehicle must be equipped with a Class 2 hitch with a solid 2" ball (not two-piece) and rated for at least 3500 pounds (1588 kg).
 The hitch must be correctly mounted to the towing vehicle so that it will be able to pull this type of load.

 - 1. Pull the mill behind the towing vehicle and place the hitch over the ball coupling on your vehicle. - 2.
-Adjust the coupler so it is as tight as possible on the ball and the locking lever can still be opened and closed.

-3. Flip the locking handle downward, ensuring the bracket underneath firmly clamps around the ball.
+Adjust the coupler so it is as tight as possible on the ball and the locking lever can still be opened and closed. - 3.
+Close the locking handle, ensuring the bracket underneath firmly clamps around the ball. - 4.
+Secure the locking handle with the safety pin.